flixlix/power-flow-card-plus/README.md

 // )
 ```

-The previous version of this lacked the max_expected_flow_w configuration, so when the current across the entire system
+The previous version of this lacked the max_expected_flow_w configuration, so when the power across the entire system
 was low it would show animations as quickly as when the entire system running hot.
 This was because it was previously
 only relative to the current behaviour.

 The animation will not run any faster once this value has been exceeded, so you may wish to tweak max_expected_flow_w
-if you expect your system to have a higher total current than 8kw.
+if you expect your system to have a higher total power than 8kw.

 #### Credits